telerik/ajax-docs/controls/asyncupload/upload-modules.md

 * No file filtering, i.e. it is not possible to filter the selected files dialog with the allowed extensions, because the latter functionality is not yet implemented by any browser.
 This is the only disadvantage of the File API compared to Silverlight.

->note The File Api module is supported by the following browsers: FireFox 3.6 or greater, Google Chrome, Safari 5
+>tip The File Api module is supported by the following browsers: FireFox 3.6 or greater, Google Chrome, Safari 5
 >